apache/hudi/website/src/pages/tech-specs-1point0.md

 | \_hoodie\_file\_name | The data file name this record belongs to. |

 Within a given file, all records share the same values for `_hoodie_partition_path` and `_hoodie_file_name`, thus easily compressed away without any overheads with columnar file formats.
 The other fields can also be optional for writers depending on whether protection against key field changes or incremental processing is desired.
 More on how to populate these fields in the sections below.

 ## Indexes

 ### Naming
+Indexes are stored under `.hoodie/metadata` storage path, with separate partitions of the  form `<index_type>_<index_name>`.

 ### Bloom Filter Index